MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddk/ns-ntddk-_pci_express_device_status_register.md

 ### -field DUMMYSTRUCTNAME.CorrectableErrorDetected

+A single bit that indicates that a correctable error has been detected.

 ### -field DUMMYSTRUCTNAME.NonFatalErrorDetected

+A single bit that indicates that a non-fatal uncorrectable error has been detected.

 ### -field DUMMYSTRUCTNAME.FatalErrorDetected

+A single bit that indicates that a non-fatal uncorrectable error has been detected.

 ### -field DUMMYSTRUCTNAME.UnsupportedRequestDetected

+A single bit that indicates that an unsupported request has been detected.

 ### -field DUMMYSTRUCTNAME.AuxPowerDetected

+A single bit that indicates that AUX power has been detected.

 ### -field DUMMYSTRUCTNAME.TransactionsPending

-### -field DUMMYSTRUCTNAME.Rsvd

-#### - AsUSHORT

-A USHORT representation of the contents of the PCI_EXPRESS_DEVICE_STATUS_REGISTER structure.

-#### - CorrectableErrorDetected

-A single bit that indicates that a correctable error has been detected.

-#### - NonFatalErrorDetected

-A single bit that indicates that a non-fatal uncorrectable error has been detected.

-#### - FatalErrorDetected

-A single bit that indicates that a non-fatal uncorrectable error has been detected.

-#### - UnsupportedRequestDetected

-A single bit that indicates that an unsupported request has been detected.

-#### - AuxPowerDetected

-A single bit that indicates that AUX power has been detected.

-#### - TransactionsPending

 A single bit that indicates that the device has issued non-posted requests that have not been completed.
 The device clears this bit when all outstanding non-posted requests have completed or have been terminated by the completion timeout mechanism.

-#### - Rsvd
+### -field DUMMYSTRUCTNAME.Rsvd

 Reserved.

+### -field AsUSHORT

+A USHORT representation of the contents of the PCI_EXPRESS_DEVICE_STATUS_REGISTER structure.

 ## -remarks